walter-a-jablonowski/homepage/src/ai_TRANSCRIPTION_FINDINGS.md

 1. **Test the implementation** - Run the voice agent and check console for transcriptions
 2. **Inspect transcription objects** - Look for language field in the full object logs
 3. **Implement language switching** - If language is available, use it to switch contexts dynamically

+Look for:

+🎤 User transcription: [what you said]
+🔊 AI transcription: [what AI said]
+Full transcription object: {...}

 ---